ni/arbitrary-session-management/src/custom_instr_session_sharing/examples/teststand_sequence/README.md

 4. **Run the TestStand Sequence**

-    - Open **TestStand**.
-    - Load the provided sequence file `DeviceCommExample.seq`.
+    - Double-click on the **DeviceCommExample.seq** to launch the test stand sequence.
     - Update the venv Path in TestStand.
       - Follow **Configure -> Adapters -> Python**.
       - Then click `Configure...` and enter the venv path.
       - Select Python version of the corresponding venv.
-    - Update the file path in `CustomInstrumentInfo.pinmap` available in `pinmap` directory to use an **absolute path** for the custom instrument name.
+    - Navigate to the `pinmap` directory and open `CustomInstrumentInfo.pinmap`.
+Update the instrument name to your custom instrument name.
-    - Execute the sequence to observe shared logging behavior between two measurement plug-ins.
+    - Execute the sequence to observe shared custom instrument session behavior between two measurement plug-ins.

 > [!Note]
 >